A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Summary of Non-Autoregressive NMT

 \section{Summary of Non-Autoregressive NMT}

 All of the above techniques can mitigate the challenge of failing to capture the target side dependency more or less by reducing the reliance of NAT models on target tokens.
 Since NAT models are essentially data-driven, their performance highly depends on data volume, quality, and learning strategies.
 Thus, data manipulation methods are almost indispensable for existing NAT works.
 Various KD methods can reduce the complexity of the training corpus, while data learning strategies can facilitate the understanding and learning of training data.
 Another critical element in capturing the target side dependency is NAT model structure, e.g., iteration-based methods, latent variables, and various add-ons for the decoder module.
-Another critical element in capturing the target side dependency is the NAT model structure, e.g., iteration-based methods, latent variables, and various add-ons for the decoder module.
 In addition to data manipulation and model structure, better training criteria are proposed to make up for the deficiency of cross-entropy loss, e.g., leveraging CTC-based criteria to alleviate the misalignment problem, introducing n-gram-based criteria to capture global context other than word-level correctness, and designing order-based criteria to soften the penalty for reasonable translations but with mismatched tokens at the target positions.
 Since the differences between AT and NAT models are mainly manifested in the decoder part, different improving skills for the NAT decoding mode are also presented.
 Typical strategies include performing target length prediction to guide the end of decoding and improving the one-step decoding by keeping part of the target side dependency information in semi-autoregressive decoding, providing partial target information in iterative decoding, and exploring their combinations in mixed decoding.
 Besides, leveraging the information from other strong models can further improve the performance of NAT models, such as utilizing information from their AT counterparts and large-scale pre-trained language models.
+To help researchers and engineers select appropriate techniques in applications, we also conduct a brief comparison between existing methods on their effectiveness and inference speed in Appendix based on the contents of Figure~\ref{fig:bleuvsspeed} and Figure~\ref{fig:frmework}.